Early Behavior and Communication Challenges to Look for in Babies and Toddlers

 The sound of the first cry.
 The first time the eyes blink open.
 The first tooth that pokes through.
 The first bite of food (more than likely followed by the first spit of food).
 The first word is spoken aloud.
 Those first steps.

 There are many ‘firsts’ parents look for, whether it be signs that the baby finally arrived, or developmental milestones as the kid grows.
 The firsts are exciting, but they aren’t everything.
-For a child with autism spectrum disorder (ASD) or developmental disabilities, some of these firsts might be missed.
-For another differently abled child, milestones like those we mentioned might occur, but other behaviors are skipped or appear in a separate manner than those of his or her peers.
+For a child with autism spectrum disorder (ASD) or developmental disabilities, some of these firsts might be missed or delayed.
+For another differently abled child, milestones might occur, but other behaviors are skipped or appear in a separate manner than those of their peers.
 And that’s all ok!

-While parents should never be a slave to hitting these milestones, it’s important to observe your child and how he or she acts and communicates – and not just for bragging rights.
-Early identification of autism and other delays is key when it comes to the kiddo’s overall development.
+While parents should not let themselves become consumed with hitting these milestones, it’s important to observe your child and how he or she acts and communicates – and not just for bragging rights.
+Early identification of autism and other delays is key when it comes to a child’s overall development.

 Absence of smiles

 Avoidance of eye contact As parents, we don’t need an excuse to look into those baby blues (and browns and greens and greys!).
-During the early weeks, babies are still getting used to their new surroundings and learning how their bodies work, including their eyes.
+During the first few weeks, babies are still getting used to their new surroundings and learning how their bodies work, including their eyes.
 Soon after the first weeks of life, stare deeply at them and most babies will eventually begin to lock eyes with you.
-As your baby gets older, track whether he or she makes or avoids eye contact.
-Also, watch whether his or her eyes follow objects when you point to them.
+As your baby gets older, track whether they make or avoid eye contact.
+Also, watch whether their eyes follow objects when you point to them.

-Lack of communication Some parents become obsessed with the number of words their child says and by what age.
+Communication challenges Some parents become obsessed with the number of words their child says and by what age.
 We do not recommend going that route.
 While we don’t want to put a specific timeline on communication, there are a few things to observe.
 Does your baby babble or try to imitate sounds?
 After waking in the morning, riding in the car, or while playing with stuffed animals, babies often babble on their own as a stepping stone to talking.
-Next, listen for words.
+Next, listen for words, including interjections, like “uh oh” and animal noises like, “moo.”
 After that, two-word phrases.
 Around the same time, also check to see if your child seems to listen or respond when you speak.
-The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in communication.
+The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in verbal communication.

 Preference of alone time over parallel play